brantr/astr-119-section-assignments/README.md

 * Click the "Code" tab to refresh the screen, and click the "New pull request" button to request that I merge your forked branch into my repository.

 * In the comments for the pull request, note your preference for a Section assignment (M or F).
-If you already have an officially assigned Section, note that instead and verify which one.
+If you already have an officially assigned Section, note that instead (no need to tell me which one).

 * In the comments for the pull request, also add "Closes #[number]" where [number] corresponds to the Issue number with your name.